lois2inn/Amazon_Vine_Analysis/README.md

 ## Overview

+The project aims to help an account manager at BigMarket get an overview of what big data actually is.
+The below tasks are accomplished:
+- Explain how MapReduce processes big data within Hadoop context.
+- Use Python's MRJob to practice MapReduce outside Hadoop system.
+- Describe how NLP collects and analyzes text data.
+- Use PySpark in Google Colab to extract and process data.
+- Use NLP in conjunction with PySpark to build NLP pipeline.
+- Use AWS Simple Storage Service (S3) and relational databases for basic cloud storage.
+- Analyze Amazon reviews written by members of the paid Amazon Vine program.

+## Resources

+- Apache Spark 3.3.1
+- MRJob-0.7.4
+- NLKT
+- Google Colaboratory
+- Amazon customer review datasets

 ## Results

 Using bulleted lists and images of DataFrames as support, address the following questions:
 - How many Vine reviews and non-Vine reviews were there?
 - How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?